 Think What are "songs"?

-Do Make a "sound" / Make a sound "musically"
+Do Make "sounds" / Make sounds "musically"

 Part Two

-Approach A Design & Make Your Own Musical Instrument
+Create Your Own Musical Instrument

-Do How to use the system
+Do How to create idiophones

 Part Three

-Do Discuss and invent your own notation system (music sheet)
+Do Design your own tuning system

-Do Make a song together with your own notation system and musical instrument
+Do Design your own notation system

 Part Four